Long After Dark

-Long After Dark is the fifth studio album by American rock band Tom Petty and the Heartbreakers, released November 2, 1982 on Backstreet Records.
+Long After Dark is the fifth studio album by American rock band Tom Petty and the Heartbreakers, released on November 2, 1982, on Backstreet Records.
 Notable for the MTV hit "You Got Lucky", the album was also the band's first to feature Howie Epstein on bass and harmony vocals.
 Epstein's vocals are prevalent throughout the album and from that point on, became an integral part of the Heartbreakers' sound.

-Two other singles from the album were released, "Change of Heart" and "Straight into Darkness".
-The first of these joined "You Got Lucky" in the Billboard top 40.
+Two other singles from the album were released, "Change of Heart" and "Straight into Darkness", the former joining "You Got Lucky" in the Billboard top 40.
 In July 2018, "Keep a Little Soul", an outtake from Long After Dark, was released as the first single to promote Petty's box set An American Treasure.
-"Keeping Me Alive", another outtake from the sessions for the album, was a Petty favorite, and was eventually released on his and the Heartbreakers' 1995 box set Playback, as well as on An American Treasure.
+"Keeping Me Alive", another outtake from the album sessions, was a Petty favorite, and was eventually released on his and the Heartbreakers' 1995 box set Playback, as well as on An American Treasure.

+On August 30, 2024, the Tom Petty estate announced the release of an expanded Deluxe Edition of the album, which included 12 new live and previously unreleased songs, as well as a Blu-Ray Dolby Atmos remix.
+This version was released on streaming services, numbered vinyl and CD on October 18, 2024.

 Track listing

+Track listing : 2024 Extended Deluxe Edition

+Disc 1 is the same as the 1982 release.